-Energy Efficiency Measures - The homes will be designed in accordance with the Governments Interim 'Future Homes Standard' as a minimum (hereafter, the FHS).
-The interim carbon reduction target requires a 31% improvement over the previous Part L 2013 standard.
+Energy Efficiency Measures - The homes will be designed in accordance with the anticipated 2025 FHS which requires at least a 75% improvement over the previous Part L 2013 standard.

 A range of measures are anticipated to contribute to this energy use and carbon performance, in line with Policy OS3 of the West Oxfordshire Local Plan.
 The detailed design will consider: